Thelukepet/course/assignments/A2b-execution-model.md

 [Big Data Execution Model](http://rubigdata.github.io/course/assignments/BigData-big-data-execution-model.snb) copy it into `notebooks/BigData`.

-Simply select New from the notebook UI in the browser, or use `wget` from inside the docker engine:
+Simply open it using the notebook UI in the browser (where it states *or click here*), or use `wget` from inside the docker engine:

 ```
 cd /opt/docker/notebooks/BigData